Projects & Construction Plans

 Utility Projects

 PPL Electric is currently reconstructing their transmission poles and reconductoring the lines between these poles throughout the Township.
-Residents will see this work ongoing into 2026 along Rossmoyne Road, Wesley Dr, US Route 15, Slate Hill Road, Hartzdale Drive, Lisburn Road, and many side roads extending from these main roads.
+Residents will see this work ongoing into 2026 along Rossmoyne Road, Wesley Drive, US Route 15, Slate Hill Road, Hartzdale Drive, Lisburn Road, and many side roads extending from these main roads.

 PA American Water is extending their water service on Slate Hill Road between Lisburn Road and the Yellow Breeches Creek, as well as extending their service down Lisburn Road from Arcona Road to just beyond Forge Road.